vignesh-vicky1/Website/README.md

-# hi all This is a static and basic Website
+# hi all this is personal web page with form action
-#HTml and CSS only used
+#HTml and CSS for construction and design
-#js only for alert
+#js for Mobile navigator and form action's
-#In future It change into a Dynamic One
+#In future we add project data into that